 14 – African Antelopes are not usually quiet when it comes to communication – they use quite a range of noises to communicate, from loud barks and ‘moos’ to whistles and trumpeting.

-Family life of African Antelopes
+The family life of African Antelopes

 15 – The mating season for antelopes and other ruminants like them is called the rut, when the male bucks will fight for the right to lead the herd of females and, of course, to have sole mating rights with them.